SEC hasn't approved bitcoin ETFs as agency chief says its X account was hacked

 Neither the SEC nor X immediately replied to a request for comment.

-The SEC is widely expected to give the green light this week for a number of financial firms, including industry giants BlackRock, Fidelity Investments and Franklin Templeton, to offer spot bitcoin ETFs.
+The SEC is widely expected to give the green light this week for a number of financial firms to offer spot bitcoin ETFs, including industry giants BlackRock, Fidelity Investments and Franklin Templeton.
 The approvals could spur investment in bitcoin and bolster cryptocurrency industry, pouring billions of dollars into the turbulent digital assets market, according to experts.

+"Either @secgov was hacked, or @garygensler was hacked, or the SEC just bungled their own announcement.
+All 3 possibilities are the same - the SEC was responsible for this one," Mike Belshe, CEO of crypto custodian Bitgo, said in a post on X.

+The price of bitcoin jumped from $46,730 to nearly $48,000 after the false bitcoin ETF news surfaced, and then dropped to roughly $45,000 following the SEC's denial that it had approved the investments, according to CoinDesk Indices' bitcoin price tracker.

 for more features.